007 MAGAZINE - The World's Foremost James Bond Resource!

 Rick Sylvester & Roger Moore The Spy Who Loved Me (1977)

 With conditions worsening the crew waited for the wind to drop.
 With a brief window of calm weather and three cameras ready to capture the action, Sylvester skied right off the precipice into the cold void below.
 The helicopter cameraman failed to capture Sylvester, who had skied over the top of the camera.
 With the master shot gone, John Glen (who also edited The Spy Who Loved Me) hoped one of the cameras had caught the shot.
 Ultimately only one other camera managed to follow Sylvester all the way off the precipice, zoomed in and followed him all the way down.
 The sequence as seen in the finished film shows that one take.
 There are no in-camera tricks or clever editing, and the finished result has been rightly called ‘The greatest stunt of all time’ - although Sylvester claimed that gravity should also take huge credit!
 The World Premiere audience at London's ODEON Leicester Square burst into spontaneous applause - something that was repeated when The Spy Who Loved Me hit the big screen worldwide in Summer 1977.
-The Spy Who Loved Me reinvigorated interest in James Bond, and the ski jump has become one of the most iconic moments in a string of iconic moments in the Bond film franchise.
+The Spy Who Loved Me reinvigorated interest in James Bond, and the ski jump has subsequently become one of the most iconic moments in the Bond film franchise.

 The Spy Who Loved Me (1977) Uncredited appearances